 - You must assign at least one ACL privilege to the token.

-Only the privileges that the user possesses will appear under the Privileges heading.
+- Only ACL privileges that the user possesses will appear in this section.

-- The Change Password privilege allows an API token user to change account passwords and log in with a new password.
+- Change Password — This will allow an API token user to change account passwords and log in with a new password.

-- The Create User Session and Manage API Tokens privileges allow an API token user to bypass any restrictions that you set on the API token.
+- Create User Session and Manage API Tokens — These will allow an API token user to bypass any restrictions that you set on the API token.

-Make certain that you save your API token in a safe location on your workstation so you can use it with other features.
+Make certain that you save your API token in a safe location on your workstation.
 You cannot access the token after you navigate away from the interface or refresh the API Tokens table.

 Click Yes, I saved my token.
-The new API token and its creation time will appear in the API Tokens list.
+The new API token will appear in the API Tokens list.

 For information about how to use the API token with API calls, read our Guide to API Authentication - API Tokens in WHM documentation.